Rushild25/Neural-Machine-Translation-Hinglish-English-Transformer/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![Status](https://img.shields.io/badge/status-active-brightgreen.svg)

-*A Transformer-based Neural Machine Translation (NMT) model for translating Hinglish (Hindi-English mixed text) into English.*
+*A Transformer-based Neural Machine Translation (NMT) model for translating Hinglish (Hindi-English mixed text) into English with transformer architecture implemented from the Attention is all your need research paper.*

 </div>